 \subsection{Feature geometry analysis on CIFAR-100.}

-To inspect what \emph{BootOOD} learns, we plot the distributions of (i) feature \emph{radius} $\|\mathbf{z}\|_2$ and (ii) the maximum cosine to class weights $\max_c \cos(\mathbf{z},\mathbf{w}_c)$ over ID test images and pseudo-OOD samples gathered at inference.
-As shown in Fig.~\ref{fig:radius_cifar100} (left), ID features concentrate at larger radii while pseudo-OOD concentrate at smaller radii, with only a narrow overlap near the boundary; this matches the design of our radius self-supervision that encourages compact, larger-norm ID manifolds and discourages large norms for OOD-like points.
-In Fig.~\ref{fig:radius_cifar100} (right), ID samples exhibit consistently higher maximal cosine to some class prototype than pseudo-OOD, indicating that ID features align more strongly with class directions whereas pseudo-OOD remain less aligned.
-Together, the two diagnostics corroborate the mechanism observed in the ablations: the \emph{radius} terms provide the primary separability (clear norm gap), and the \emph{feature separation} term further reduces alignment of pseudo-OOD with any class, which helps especially on near-OOD.
-We found the same qualitative pattern across seeds, and the operating thresholds selected on validation are therefore stable.
+To inspect what \emph{BootOOD} learns, we analyze the distributions of (i) feature \emph{radius} $\|\mathbf{z}\|_2$ and (ii) the maximum cosine to class weights $\max_c \cos(\mathbf{z},\mathbf{w}_c)$, computed during the \textbf{standard OpenOOD evaluation stage}.
+The statistics are collected over \textbf{ID test images} and \textbf{real OOD test images} following the OpenOOD protocol.
+As shown in Fig.~\ref{fig:radius_cifar100} (left), ID features concentrate at larger radii while OOD features concentrate at smaller radii, with only a narrow overlap; this matches the goal of our radius self-supervision, which encourages compact, larger-norm ID representations and suppresses large norms for OOD inputs.
+In Fig.~\ref{fig:radius_cifar100} (right), ID samples exhibit consistently higher maximal cosine to some class prototype than OOD samples, indicating that ID features are more strongly aligned with class directions whereas OOD features remain less aligned.
+Together, the two diagnostics corroborate the mechanism observed in the ablations: the \emph{radius} terms provide the primary separability via a clear norm gap, while the \emph{feature separation} term further reduces spurious alignment of OOD samples with any class direction, which is particularly beneficial for near-OOD.
+We observe the same qualitative pattern across seeds, indicating that the geometry induced by \emph{BootOOD} is stable under the evaluation protocol.

-\paragraph{On the seemingly small cosine for ID.} Note that the ID histogram in Fig.~\ref{fig:radius_cifar100}(right) peaks around $0.3\!-\!0.4$, which may look modest despite strong AUROC.
-This is expected because the class logit decomposes as $\ell_c=\mathbf w_c^\top\mathbf z=\|\mathbf w_c\|\,\|\mathbf z\|\,\cos\theta_c$.
-Our method primarily increases separability through the \emph{radius} term: ID features have larger $\|\mathbf z\|$ while pseudo-OOD have smaller $\|\mathbf z\|$ (Fig.~\ref{fig:radius_cifar100}, left), so the dot product (and related energy scores) remains well separated even when $\cos\theta$ is moderate.
-Moreover, in high dimensions the maximum cosine over $100$ classes need not be large to be discriminative, and we do not enforce a cosine (unit-norm) classifier; hence the model leverages \emph{norm $\times$ moderate alignment} rather than extreme alignment.
-This explains why AUROC is high while the ID cosine values are not; the norm gap is the main driver, with cosine providing complementary margins, especially near class boundaries.